LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 RAJA views, see :ref:`view-label`.

 .. note:: The first few RAJA variants of the matrix multiplication operation
-          do not illustrate recommended RAJA usage.
-They are included to show *why they are not recommended* and to motivate the use of ``RAJA::kernel`` capabilities for nested loops.
+          show RAJA usage that we do not recommend.
+They are included to show *why they are not recommended* and to motivate the use of ``RAJA::kernel`` constructs for nested loops, described later.

 In the first RAJA variant, we convert the outermost C-style 'row' loop to use the ``RAJA::forall`` traversal method with a sequential execution policy: